LHNCBC/lforms/form_definition.md

               `["325-2.25-0.19 mg Tab", "325-4.5-0.38 mg Tab", "325-4.84 mg Tab"]`.

 ### Web Component Properties:
-* **questionnaire** - A FHIR Questionnaire (including FHIR SDC Questionnaire), or LHC-Forms internal form data in JSON format.
+* **questionnaire** - A FHIR Questionnaire (including FHIR SDC Questionnaire), or the above LHC-Forms internal format, in JSON.
 * **options** - Optional.
-The options defined in [templateOptions](#templateOptions), in JSON format.
+The options defined in [templateOptions](#templateOptions),
+ in JSON.
 * **prepop** - Optional.
-A flag indicating whether to run pre-populate operation for the FHIR Questionnaire.
+A flag indicating whether to run the pre-populate operation for the FHIR Questionnaire.
 The default value is false.
 * **fhirVersion** - Optional.
 The specified FHIR version of the data provided in 'questionnaire'.
 If this is not provided, a FHIR version will be determined from the 'questionnaire'.
 The supported FHIR versions are 'R4' and 'STU3'.

 ### Emitted Events:

 * **onFormReady** - emitted when the form is fully initialied, and FHIRPath expressions are run if any, data are pre-populated if any, and the form is ready for user interactions.
  No data is return in this event.

 ### Utility Functions:
 For a description of functions provided for retrieving user-entered data in